SanyingYi/CSCI596-Final-Project/README.md

 * lsh_opt_omp_teams.sl: the .sl file to run the lsh_opt_omp_teams.c file and generate the output.

 ## Parallelization Implementation
+When we tried to parallelize the algorithm, we found that combining valid pair checking step to the banded LSH function can get better performance.
+Therefore we parallelize the compute_LSH() function instead of parallelizing those functions separately.

 ## Expected Results
 We will test the runtime and efficiency of the algorithm with different parallelization methods and different numbers of nodes and threads by running the program on the CARC clusters.
 We are expected to see a similar efficiency pattern with strong scaling with more nodes and threads, while the runtime should decrease.